kuzzleio/documentation-old/src/guide/essentials/document-metadata.md

 ---
 layout: full.html
 algolia: true
-title: Document metadata
+title: Document Metadata
 order: 450
 ---

-# Document metadata
+# Document Metadata

-Whenever a document gets created, updated or deleted, Kuzzle adds metadata to it, providing information about its life-cycle.
+Whenever a document gets created, updated or deleted, Kuzzle Backend will add or update the document's metadata.
+This metadata provides information about the document's lifecycle.

 ---

 ## Overview

-Added metadata can be viewed in document's `_meta` property:
+Metadata can be viewed in the document's `_meta` field and contains the following properties:

+* `author`: The [unique identifier]({{ site_base_path }}guide/kuzzle-depth/authentication/#the-kuzzle-user-identifier-kuid) of the user who created the document.
+* `createdAt`: Timestamp of document creation (create or replace), in epoch-milliseconds format.
+* `updatedAt`: Timestamp of last document update in epoch-milliseconds format, or `null` if no update has been made.
+* `updater`: The [unique identifier]({{ site_base_path }}guide/kuzzle-depth/authentication/#the-kuzzle-user-identifier-kuid) of the user that updated the document, or `null` if the document has never been updated.
+* `active`: The status of the document. `true` if the document is active and `false` if the document has been put in the trashcan.
+* `deletedAt`: Timestamp of document deletion in epoch-milliseconds format, or `null` if the document has not been deleted.

+Here is an example of a document and its `_meta` field:

 ```json
 {